 The first step for getting Labor Certification or lawful permanent residency (green card) is going through the Program Electronic Review Management (PERM) system.
 The Department of Labor created this system to make sure that positions that could be filled by qualified U.S workers are not filled by foreign workers.
 The visas that require PERM Labor Certification are EB-2 and EB-3.

 But the requirement for PERM Labor Certification may be waived if there is evidence that employing the applicant will benefit the national interest of the United States.
+Get in touch with an experienced immigration attorney for more information about a PERM Visa.

 How to Get PERM Labor Certification